hanabi/hanabi.github.io/README.md

 * In such a scenario, the clue will look like a *Reverse Finesse* and then next person will misplay their *Finesse Position* card.
 * After the misplay, the person who received the clue is to treat it like a normal *Misplay Chop Move*, and chop move all the cards to the right of the clued card.

-### Elimination Bluffs / Elimination Layered Finesses
+### The Elimination Bluff / The Elimination Layered Finesse

 * It is possible to lie to a player who has *Elimination Notes* on their hand and pretend like you are performing an *Elimination Finesse* on them, causing them to play their oldest card as per the convention.
 This can cause an unrelated playable card to play.
 * If the player who performed the clue was in *Bluff Position*, then it is to be treated like a *Bluff*, and thus they will not know where the actual *Elimination Card* is.
 (However, in most cases, at this point there will only be one remaining card with an *Elimination Note* on it, so it won't matter.)